Edditoria/markdown-plus-plus/README.md

 1. Download the Markdown language definition file
      - **Zenburn Theme** : [userDefineLang.xml][zenburn_xml]
      - **Default Theme** : [userDefineLang.xml][default_xml]
-2. Find out your Notepad++ program folder/directory.
+2. Copy the file to %AppData%/Notepad++.
 3. There may be a file called `userDefineLang.xml`
      - If it does _not_ already exist, copy the XML file to the folder.
      - If it _does_ exist, you need to edit your xml file manually: